BasinMC/minecraft-maven-plugin/README.md

 `the org.basinmc.maven.plugins:minecraft-maven-plugin:generate-patches` goal from within their project directory in order to re-generate their patches from changes made and commited in the source directory.

+## Acknowledgements

+This plugin wouldn't be possible without the great people bind [MCP Bot](http://mcbot.bspk.rs/) who provide access to the most recent version of MCP as well as the CSRG mappings for the game.
+We've been searching for mappings that fit our needs for quite a bit and this solution is by far the most outstanding.

 ## Need Help?

 The [official documentation][wiki] has help articles and specifications on the implementation.
 If, however, you still